christiansandberg/canopen/doc/network.rst

        The node id (1 - 127).
 Changing this after initializing the object will not have any effect.

+    .. py:attribute:: name

+       A descriptive name of the node.

     .. py:attribute:: sdo

        The :class:`canopen.sdo.SdoClient` associated with the node.